gvwilson/sensibleadventures/misc/bear-02.md

 dandelions and anything else that offered a handhold, until finally they reached the top of the riverbank and flopped down.

-Prince Lormay lay there for a moment, panting, then rolled over and started untying the knot around his sister.
-"Lormay?" she asked.
+Prince Thokmay lay there for a moment, panting, then rolled over and started untying the knot around his sister.
+"Thokmay?" she asked.

 "Mm hm?" he gasped as he undid the last of the knot.